lzocateli/devops-agent-pool-linux/README.md

 * `AZP_AGENT_NAME` - Name of agent to be displayed in DevOps Agent Pool
 * `AZP_WORK` - Folder where the build will be executed.
 Default value: `_work`

+Optionals environment variables:

+* `HTTP_PROXY` - If you have to use a proxy, this is where you should inform it
+* `HTTPS_PROXY` - Usually the same content of the HTTP_PROXY variable
+* `NO_PROXY` - List of domains that should not go through the proxy (serated by comma) Example: meudns.com,github.com (see **"Attention, if you use proxy"**)
+* `PROXY_USER` - If necessary, inform the username for proxy authentication
+* `PROXY_PASSWORD` - If necessary, inform the password for proxy authentication

 ## Running

 On a Mac, use Docker for Mac, or directy on Linux, run in bash: